Flip chip: Flip chip

 In 2008, High-speed mounting methods evolved through a cooperation between Reel Service Ltd. and Siemens AG in the development of a high speed mounting tape known as 'MicroTape'.
 By adding a tape-and-reel process into the assembly methodology, placement at high speed is possible, achieving a 99.90% pick rate and a placement rate of 21,000 cph (components per hour), using standard PCB assembly equipment.

+Flip-chip packages often consist of a silicon die sitting on top of a "substrate" which then sits on top of a traditional PCB.
+The substrate can have a Ball Grid Array (BGA) on its underside.
+The substrate makes the connections to the die available for use by the PCB.
+Substates made with build up film such as Ajinomoto Build up Film (ABF), are manufactured around a core, and the film is stacked on the core in layers by vacuum lamination at high temperatures.
+After each layer is applied, the film is cured, and laser vias are made with CO_{2} or UV lasers, then the blind vias in the substrate are cleaned and the build up film is roughened chemically with a permanganate, and then copper is deposited using electroless copper plating, followed by creating a pattern on the copper using photolithography and etching, and then this process is repeated for every layer of the substrate.

 Tape-automated bonding

 Tape-automated bonding (TAB) was developed for connecting dies with thermocompression or thermosonic bonding to a flexible substrate including from one to three conductive layers.
-Also with TAB it is possible to connect die pins all at the same time as with the soldering based flip chip mounting.
+Also with TAB it is possible to connect die pins all at the same time as with the soldering based flip-chip mounting.
 Originally TAB could produce finer pitch interconnections compared to flip chip, but with the development of the flip chip this advantage has diminished and has kept TAB to be a specialized interconnection technique of display drivers or similar requiring specific TAB compliant roll-to-roll (R2R, reel-to-reel) like assembly system.

 Advantages

-The resulting completed flip chip assembly is much smaller than a traditional carrier-based system; the chip sits directly on the circuit board, and is much smaller than the carrier both in area and height.
+The resulting completed flip-chip assembly is much smaller than a traditional carrier-based system; the chip sits directly on the circuit board, and is much smaller than the carrier both in area and height.
 The short wires greatly reduce inductance, allowing higher-speed signals, and also conduct heat better.